akashgreninja/akashgreninja/README.md

 <!-- [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=serif&duration=4000&color=F75C7E&center=true&vCenter=true&lines=;I+am+from+West+Bengal%2C+India.;I+am+a+beginner+one+busy+with+studies.;This+is+my+hobby.;Thanks+for+checking+out+the+repositories.)](https://git.io/typing-svg) -->

-   I am Akash Uday Hulekal pursuing my B.E in Mechanical engineering  at  Bangalore Institute of Technology ,expected to complete by 2024 ,I am an intern @F5 Networks .I am the currently the @Microsoft Gold Student Ambassador for BIT , EX-Web-Service director of Rotract Club of BIT ,Ex-web developer lead for Google Developer Student Club  and the  .My hobbies are jogging,gaming .
+   I am Akash Uday Hulekal pursuing my B.E in Mechanical engineering  at  Bangalore Institute of Technology ,expected to complete by 2024 , Ex-Intern@F5 Networks .I am the currently the @Microsoft Gold Student Ambassador for BIT , EX-Web-Service director of Rotract Club of BIT ,Ex-web developer lead for Google Developer Student Club  and the  .My hobbies are jogging,gaming .

-   <h3>YES!!You can copy paste any code from here</h3>
+   <h3>YES!!You can copy-paste any code from here</h3>
     <h3>Will not be active on github as much </h3>

    ![](https://visitor-badge.glitch.me/badge?page_id=akashgreninja.akashgreninja&left_text=MyPageVisitors)

 - 🔭 I’m currently working on DSA in Python
 - 📫 I have a reputation on 511 on StackOverFlow was the top 4% of the contributors in the world in 2023 on Stack Overflow
-- 📫 I am ranked 420,000 on leetcode so trying to do better
+- 📫 I am ranked 210,000 on leetcode
-- 🌱 I’m currently learning concepts of DSA and Web3
+- 🌱 I’m currently learning concepts in Networking
 - 👯 I’m looking to collaborate on Web3 projects
 - 👯 I’m trying to get better at codethons and problem-solving
-- 💬 Ask me anything I will be happy to help
+- 💬 Ask me anything I will be happy to help you can contact me on Linkedin or by email
 - 💼 any freelance work? do reach, akashuhulekal@gmail.com